DaanishAhmed/Watson-Analytics-Exploratory-Analysis/README.md

 The full report can be found in the file "Attrition EDA.pdf".
 This report shows a complete breakdown of my analysis, including problem identification, motivation, data exploration, data refinement, results, and proposed solutions.
 Tables and visualizations are included in the appendix.

 The dataset is located in the file "employee attrition.xlsx".
-It was obtained from IBM's list of sample datasets:
+It has been cleaned of outliers, missing values, and errors.
+The original file was obtained from IBM's list of sample datasets:

 https://www.ibm.com/communities/analytics/watson-analytics-blog/guide-to-sample-datasets//